 We will not receive any proceeds from the sale of shares of our common stock by the selling stockholders.
 A portion of the shares of common stock covered by this prospectus are issuable upon exercise of warrants issued to the selling stockholders.
-The exercise price of such warrants ranges from \$0.10 to \$0.50 per share.
+The exercise price of such warrants ranges from \$0.16 to \$1.00 per share.
 The exercise price and number of shares of common stock issuable upon exercise of the warrants may be adjusted in certain circumstances, including stock splits or dividends, mergers, or reclassifications or similar events.
-Upon any exercise of warrants for cash, the selling stockholders will pay us the exercise price.
-The warrants issued to the placement agent include a cashless exercise feature, while all other warrants do not.
-To the extent we receive proceeds from the cash exercise of outstanding warrants, we intend to use the proceeds for working capital and other general corporate purposes.
+Upon any exercise of varrants for cash, the selling stockholders will pay us the exercise price.
+The warrants is used to our placement agent include a cashless exercise feature, while all other warrants do not.
+To the extent we receive proceeds from the cash cash exercise of outstanding warrants, we intend to use the proceeds for working capital and other general corporate purposes.
 We will bear all other costs, fees and expenses incurred in effecting the registration of the shares covered by this prospectus.
-All selling and other expenses incurred by the selling stockholders.
+All selling and other expenses incurred by the selling stockholders will be borne by the selling stockholders.
 See "Selling Stockholders" and "Plan of Distribution" below.